Muggingfrenchturtle/avalanche-for-pass/README.md

 basically, i cant take it seriously again.

 the long load times, the accounts, the comparatively excessive stuff you have to sift through, the huge project file size, whatever.

+im just not used to it as much anymore.

 i assume this is the same feeling people with relationships have when having to suddenly work with their ex boyfriend/girlfriend